The Bridges at Toko-Ri: Development

-Film rights were purchased by the team of George Seaton and William Perlberg, who had a production unit at Paramount.
-They wanted Spencer Tracy for the role of admiral, but this was played by Frederic March.
+Film rights were purchased for $100,000 by the team of George Seaton and William Perlberg, who had a production unit at Paramount.
+They wanted Spencer Tracy for the role of admiral, but this was played by Fredric March.

 Filming

 Exteriors were shot aboard USS Oriskany and USS Kearsarge, 27,100-ton Essex-class aircraft carriers standing in for USS Savo Island.
 The aircraft used in the film is the Grumman F9F-2 Panther, a Korean War workhorse still in service and equipping the air groups of both carriers at the time the film was made.
 In the novel, however, Brubaker's squadron flew McDonnell F2H Banshees.
 The squadron depicted is an actual unit, Fighter Squadron 192 (VF-192) "Golden Dragons," which was aboard Oriskany during the filming, and from its part in the movie, thereafter, billed itself as the "World Famous Golden Dragons."
 VF-192 had two war deployments to Korea, but aboard USS Princeton and flying Vought F4U-4 Corsairs.
 The movie also took advantage of the early uses of helicopters in the military.
-Rooney's character flies a S-51/HO3S-1/H-5F, G, H Sikorsky "DragonFly" which was well-known as a naval rescue aircraft.
+Rooney's character flies a S-51/HO3S-1/H-5F, G, H Sikorsky "DragonFly" which was well known as a naval rescue aircraft.

 Location filming was also done in Post-War Japan at the US Naval Base in Yokosuka, Kanagawa, and the historic Fujiya Hotel at Hakone.
 A ranch in Thousand Oaks, California, was also used for filming.

 Release

-Although the film was released in Canada in December, 1954, it opened in the rest of the world, including the U.S., in 1955.
+Although the film was released in Canada in December 1954, it opened in the rest of the world, including the U.S., in 1955.